wlonk/arcadia/rules/magic.rst

 the Host to play, unless you wish to continue playing your character as a dangerous and amoral *thing* with a limited lifespan.

+.. index:: passion tokens, role tokens

-As a fetch, you keep as many :index:`passion tokens` as you had at the moment you transformed.
+As a fetch, you keep as many passion tokens as you had at the moment you transformed.
 Once these tokens are spent, the fetch's flame gutters out.
-Discard all your :index:`role tokens`; damaged reputations and friendships no longer mean anything to you.
+Discard all your role tokens; damaged reputations and friendships no longer mean anything to you.

 As a fetch, you can cast spells more easily, too.
 You must simply pay a single passion token, and the spell works without side-effects, and at